MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/NodeJS-CRM-OnPrem/Readme.md

 ## What you will learn on this guide

- - How to setup DashDB config on CRM Mockup
+ - How to setup DashDB config in the Mock CRM
- - How to run the Mockup CRM on your Machine
+ - How to run the Mock CRM on your Machine
  - How to test CRM

 ## Requirement of this guide